Interview

 In any case, he rejected the measure.

 — Of course not.
 The situation regarding the safety of journalists has completely changed.
 At the newspaper, we had to reinforce and improve security for our journalists.
 Some even needed bodyguards.
 The atmosphere in the United States has changed from top to bottom due to extreme polarization.
 Trump says nothing, or almost nothing, about violence against people who are his supposed political enemies.
-They are not enemies, but participants in democracy.
+Who are not enemies, but participants in democracy.
 Or adversaries, but not enemies.
-His words have contributed to hostility, and he should do more to resolve this situation.
+His words have contributed to hostility and he should do more to resolve this situation.

 Cargando